CDrummond/musicip/analyser/README.md

 `lib` should contain the location of LMS's `library.db` and is only used for CUE file processing.

-`stop` this script will poll for the presence of this file, and if found processing will terminate gracefully.

 `batch` is the number of files that will be transcoded and then analysed.